Close Menu

 Nepal’s economy is slowly recovering from past disasters and global shocks.
 Tourism is bouncing back, and remittance flows are stable.
 But small businesses still need support, and inflation remains a concern.

-Experts hope this budget will support digital services, clean energy, and local manufacturing.
-These areas can create jobs and reduce imports.
+Experts told Daljoog News they hope this budget will support digital services, clean energy, and local manufacturing, as these areas can create jobs and reduce imports.

 In the coming days, Parliament will debate the government’s policies and programs.
 After that, the Finance Minister will present the full budget.
 Lawmakers will then review it, suggest changes, and vote to approve it.